Deadnaming: Corporate and political responses

-In response to actor Elliot Page coming out as transgender in December 2020, media streaming service Netflix removed Page's deadname from its metadata in the credits of movies the actor had appeared in as a female, including The Tracey Fragments, Juno, Hard Candy, and others.
-Writer Grayson Gilcrease, who investigated the situation, speculated that Netflix's actions were the result of Page's popularity in the TV series The Umbrella Academy.
-IMDb changed metadata for Elliot Page in 2020 to reflect his preferred name, even on lesser-known productions; for example, the 2003 Lifetime Movie Network TV movie Going For Broke, about a family affected by a parent's gambling addiction, now features the preferred name "Elliot Page" in the credits list for the role of character Jennifer Bancroft.

 On March 12, 2021, the North Carolina Department of Public Instruction announced that its student information system would display each student's "preferred name" rather than birth name, which would eliminate deadnaming on state reports, student report cards, and teacher grade books.

 In late June 2021, the website Fandom announced new LGBT guidelines across its websites in addition to the existing terms of use policy that prohibits deadnaming transgender people across their websites.
-The guidelines include links to queer-inclusive and trans support resources, and further guidelines were released in September 2021 related to addressing gender identity.
+The guidelines include links to queer-inclusive and trans support resources, and further guidelines were released in September 2021, related to addressing gender identity.

-In popular culture

-The phenomenon of deadnaming, especially towards trans and other LGBTQ+ individuals, has been explored in fictional media.

-Books

-Felix Ever After by Kacen Callender features titular character Felix, a black queer youth, being maliciously deadnamed in public, leading to the character trying to find out who deadnamed him.
-Pre-transition photos of Felix are also posted, which leads to him being bullied.